RikVN/DRS_parsing/README.md

 ### Prerequisites

-All script are written in Python 2.7 (but should work with Python 3.5+).
+All scripts are written in Python 2.7 (but should work with Python 3.5+).
 Install requirements using:

 ```